behu-kea/first-semester-java/topics/04 - oop/class-diagram.md

 ### Inheritance

 Use Inheritance when you want to show that one class inherits from another one.
+Forms a is-a relationship.

 ![img](../../assets/arrows-inheritance.png)